WHERE DOES YOUR EXPERIENCE OF ANGER COME FROM?

 Do you remember studying Abraham Maslow’s Hierarchy of Needs?
 Check out what About.com has to say about Maslow here:

 Consider the following:

 Imagine yourself facing an auto collision.
 You are in the driver’s seat.
 Your mind reacts instinctively, making your hands steer out of the way, and making your foot stomp on the brake.
-Time may slow down or speed up, your heart races, your body is pumped full of adrenaline.
+Time may slow down or speed up your heart races, and your body is pumped full of adrenaline.
 Your need for safety is immediate.
 You are in survival mode.
 All rationale has flown out the window at that point.

 Now imagine yourself during a busy day at work.
 You were running late getting ready for work, you didn’t bother with breakfast and you are so busy that you have forgotten to eat lunch.
 Now the copier has jammed for the sixth time this month and your first urge is to kick it or to yell.
 You may even decide to give up entirely on the copier and avoid your duties at work.
-You are reacting, driven by instinct, and reverting back to learned behaviors, perhaps from your childhood.
+You are reacting, driven by instinct, and reverting to learned behaviors, perhaps from your childhood.

 How are these two situations similar?

 In both situations, your body is in a kind of survival mode.
 You are reacting instinctively and not responding thoughtfully.
 While this may prove effective for the near car accident, it is not as effective with social interaction.